 4 Leading Industries in Montana to Think About Training For

 Agriculture might be a big part of Montana's identity, but plenty of career opportunities can be found outside of that industry.
-In fact, more than 6,300 new jobs are expected to be created each year between 2014 and 2024 across all vocations within the state.
+In fact, about 3,930 new jobs are expected to be created each year between 2019 and 2027 across all vocations within the state.
 And sectors like health care, technology, and the skilled trades, in particular, are projected to experience strong employment growth over those 10 years.1

 Beyond the potential for rapid job growth, why else is Montana an appealing state to stay and start a career in?
 With its range of landscapes, this state is home to a variety of world-class ski resorts along with endless hiking and biking trails.
 No wonder the travel and tourism industry is also booming.
-And here's good news for locals or anyone looking to relocate for an education: Montana's cost of living is about 6.3 percent lower than the U.S. average.3
+And here's good news for locals or anyone looking to relocate for an education: Montana's cost of living is only slightly above the U.S. average.3

 With these facts in mind, exploring the possibilities offered by colleges in Montana is probably very tempting.
 So keep your options open and take a closer look at four of Montana's major vocational sectors that generate strong career opportunities:

 One of the career areas that's experiencing rapid employment growth is professional and technical services.
 It is home to a variety of occupations like engineering, computer programming, and wind energy technology.
-In fact, with the generation of wind power having grown by over 30 percent in 2013 alone, Montana has some of the best commercial wind potential in the country.2
+In fact, Montana has enough potential wind energy to support more than 3,000 permanent jobs by 2030.2

-Plus, each year between 2014 and 2024, about 600 new jobs could become available in this diverse sector.1 With such growth and potential, it's no wonder that high-tech wages in Montana are double the median earnings of all occupations in the state.5
+Plus, each year between 2017 and 2027, over 600 new jobs could become available in this diverse sector.1 With such growth and potential, it's no wonder that high-tech wages in Montana are double the median earnings of all occupations in the state.5

-In addition to the heavy demand for workers, jobs in the skilled trades often come with a higher-than-average wage and require minimal training.1 Just take a look at the numbers:8
+In addition to the heavy demand for workers, jobs in the skilled trades often come with a higher-than-average wage and require minimal training.
+Just take a look at the numbers:1

 3. Health Care

 In Montana, the health care sector is alive and well.
-In fact, it is expected to grow by about 13,000 jobs from 2014 to 2024—the largest projected growth of any industry in the state.
-Check out some of the occupations with the most openings annually:6
+In fact, it is expected to grow by about 1,240 jobs from 2017 to 2027—the largest projected growth of any industry in the state.
+Check out some of the occupations with the most openings annually:1

 With such impressive numbers, health care is a smart area to be a part of in Montana.
 Trade schools and colleges can offer the necessary support and training for learning the skills to enter this sector.